Panaji

 Panaji has terraced hills, concrete buildings with balconies and red-tiled roofs, churches, and a riverside promenade.
 There are avenues lined with gulmohar, acacia and other trees.
 The baroque Our Lady of the Immaculate Conception Church is located overlooking the main square known as Praça da Igreja.
 Panaji has been selected as one of a hundred Indian cities to be developed as a smart city under the Smart Cities Mission.
-Panaji's HDI is almost around 0.80, and is considered to be the best amongst other major Indian cities.
+Panaji's HDI (United Nations Human Development Index) is almost around 0.80, and is considered to be the best amongst other major Indian cities.

-The city was built with stepped streets and a 7 km promenade on a planned grid system after the Portuguese relocated the capital from Velha Goa in the 17th century.
+The city was built with stepped streets and a 7 km promenade on a planned grid system after the Portuguese relocated the capital from Old Goa in the 17th century.
 It was elevated from a town to a city on 22 March 1843.

 Etymology

-The city was renamed from Panjim in English to Panaji, its present official name in the 1980s.
 The Portuguese name is Pangim.
-The city had been renamed Nova Goa (Portuguese for "New Goa") when it officially replaced the city of Goa (now Old Goa) as the capital of Portuguese India, though the Viceroy had already moved there in 1759.
+The city had been renamed Nova Goa (Portuguese for "New Goa") when it officially replaced the City of Goa (now Old Goa) as the capital of Portuguese India, though the Viceroy had already moved there in 1759.

 The justification of the modern word Panaji is derived from the words panjani and khali, which mean a boat and a small creek respectively, in Sanskrit.
 Thus the modern word Panjim is believed to be a corruption of the old word Panjanakhani as inscribed on the discovered Panjim copper-plates dated 1059 CE, belonging to the rule of Kadamba king Jayakesi I. According to legend, this northern capital city was mentioned in a stone inscription of Kadamba king Jayakesi I dated 1054 CE as 'Panjanakhani', giving him the epithet of Padavalendra which is Kannada for lord of the western ocean.

 History

-Panaji was made the first neighbourhood of "Nova Goa" (New Goa) capital of Portuguese India, after a devastating epidemic decimated the population of the City of Goa in the mid-18th century.
+Panaji was made the first neighbourhood of "Nova Goa" (New Goa) capital of Portuguese India, after a devastating epidemic decimated the population of the Cidade de Goa (Old Goa) in the mid-18th century.

 Panaji was annexed by India with the rest of Goa and the former Portuguese territories after the Indian annexation of Portuguese India in 1961.
-It became a state-capital on Goa's elevation to statehood in 1987and between 1961 and 1987, it was the capital of the Union Territory of Goa, Daman and Diu.
+It became a state-capital on Goa's elevation to statehood in 1987 and between 1961 and 1987 it was the capital of the Union Territory of Goa, Daman and Diu.
 A new Legislative Assembly complex was inaugurated in March 2000, across the Mandovi River, now full of casinos, in Alto Porvorim.
 Panaji is also the administrative headquarters of North Goa district.